Do I need to apply for settled or pre-settled status?

 - You can apply using a Home Office app called “EU Exit: ID Document Check” which works on smart phones with Android 6.0 or above (you can’t apply using an iPhone)

-- If you don’t have an Android phone you can use support centres set up by the Home Office to make your application but you may be charged to use the service
+- If you don’t have an Android phone you can use support centres set up by the Home Office to make your application

 - You’ll also need proof of residence in the UK.
 If you’ve paid tax through work, or received benefits, you can use your National Insurance number to help confirm that you’ve been living in the UK

-- When you apply you might be asked to submit extra evidence via the following documents: P60s or P45s, payslips, bank statements, utility bills, council bills, phone bills, annual business accounts, employer contracts, letters or certificates from school or university, passport stamps confirming entry at the UK border or airline or train tickets confirming travel to the UK (although this list is not exclusive).
+- When you apply you might be asked to submit extra evidence via the following documents: P60s or P45s, payslips, bank statements, utility bills, council bills, phone bills, annual business accounts, employer contracts, letters or certificates from school or university, passport stamps confirming entry at the UK border or airline or train tickets confirming travel to the UK (although this list is not exclusive)

 - You will be asked to declare any serious criminal convictions in the UK and overseas which will be checked against the UK’s crime databases.
 If you have only been arrested or convicted of a minor offence such as a parking fine, you will still be eligible to apply for Settled Status.